healerz/eve-sensor-door-window-spacer/README.md

 1. **Download the Files**
    Models are provided in both `.stl` and `.3mf` formats.
-   You can also download the models via [MakerWorld](https://makerworld.com/en/models/your-model-id-here).
+   You can download the models via [MakerWorld](https://makerworld.com/en/models/your-model-id-here).

 2. **Slicing Recommendations**
    - Layer Height: `0.2mm`